 4) Lower chance you will look like a cheapskate.
 People who don’t have as much money enjoy highlighting what a cheapskate some rich person is for not tipping more than he should, or buying up to the limit of what they should be able to afford.
 A large reason why people are wealthy is because of the financial discipline they’ve practiced all those years while working.
 Wealthy people tend to save more and invest more of their money.
 Less wealthy people tend to take their extravagant spending habits and extrapolate them if they had X amount more money.

 5) Less likely you will get ripped off.
 If you are a foreigner landing in Mumbai, the taxi driver will easily try to charge you double because what’s an extra 200 rupees to you?
-You’ve got to spend your time haggling for the standard downtown fair for all passengers.
+You’ve got to spend your time haggling for the standard downtown fare for all passengers.
 Highway patrol officers tend to target fancy cars over beaters because they know fancy cars tend to move faster and there’s less guilt associated with giving a wealthy person a $250 ticket.
 Sales people are trained to look out for wealthy customers.
 They’ll see what type of watch you’re wearing, what type of car you drive, what type of handbag you hold, and what type of shoes you wear all to size you up and see how much they can extract within an acceptable range.

-BONUS: Less likely to get kidnapped or mugged.
+6) Less likely to get kidnapped or mugged.
 No kidnapper is going to bother kidnapping a person from the slums.
 They are going to go after some rich doctor’s son playing in the park after school one day.
 Muggers are wise to drive five minutes further to a wealthier zip code in San Francisco to mug unsuspecting pedestrians.
 Why mug in the Bronx when you can mug in the Upper East Side?
 All one has to do is look up online those people in society magazines, or those who frequently report their outsized incomes to target.
 Kidnapping and mugging is a high risk business.
 Might as well get the most bang for your buck!

 TIP TOE AWAY FROM THE BOOGYMAN